Home

 Top 5 Vernon Trails for Epic Views

-Tourism Vernon and the Ribbons of Green Trails Society collaborated to promote Greater Vernon's trails
+Tourism Vernon and the Ribbons of Green Trails Society collaborated to promote Greater Vernon's trails.

-New Trails Map
+Trails Map

-This updated Greater Vernon & Area Trails brochure contains maps and information about our local Lake trails, Provincial Park trails, Grey Canal trails, Middleton Mountain trails, and more.
+The Greater Vernon & Area Trails brochure contains maps and information about our local Lake trails, Provincial Park trails, Grey Canal trails, Middleton Mountain trails, and more.

 Trail access directions, parking, viewpoints, and dog friendly routes are included to help you discover and enjoy our fantastic trails.